AhmedRady2024/NetworkMoviesApp/README.md

 # Usage
-1-Launch the app on your iOS device or simulator.
+1- Launch the App: Open the Movie App on your device or simulator.
+2- Explore Movies: Navigate between tabs to view popular, top-rated, upcoming, and now playing movies.
-2-Use the search bar to type in a movie name.
+3- Search for Movies: Use the search feature to find movies by name.
-3-Select a movie from the search results to view its details.
-4-Watch trailers by selecting the trailer Link in the detailed view.
+4- View Movie Details: Tap on a movie to see detailed information, including release date, rating, and synopsis.
+5- Watch Trailers: Watch movie trailers embedded from YouTube directly within the app.

 # Code Structure